English Subject Leaders: Mrs. Preston and Miss Biln

 - How to create web content, using code

-- To design and develop their own programs
+- To design and develop their own programs and applications

-PSHE Subject Leader – Mrs. Day
+PSHE Subject Leader – Mrs Brooks

 At Emmbrook Junior School, we teach Personal, Social, Health Education (PSHE) through ‘Jigsaw’. ’Jigsaw’ is a progressive scheme of work (which we tailor to the needs of our pupils) which aims to prepare children for life, helping them understand and value who they are and understand how they relate to other people.
 We use a mindful approach to teach PSHE to support children’s well-being and underpins their personal development.
 In lessons, we support children’s development as human beings; empower them with a voice and help equip them for life and learning.
 We include the statutory ‘Relationships and Sex Education’ and ‘Citizenship’ within our whole-school PSHE Programme and ensure that we build in opportunities for this fundamental knowledge to be revisited at key points throughout their KS2 education.